sile-typesetter/sile/README.md

     $ brew install icu4c

 After that, you might need to set environment variables.
-If you try to `brew link`, you will see this warning message:
+If you try to `brew link` and you get a series of messages including something like these lines, you will need to run that export line to correctly set your path:

-    $ brew link icu4c
-    Warning: Refusing to link macOS-provided software: icu4c If you need to have icu4c first in your PATH run: echo 'export PATH="/usr/local/opt/icu4c/bin:$PATH"' >> ~/.bash_profile
+    echo 'export PATH="/usr/local/opt/icu4c/bin:$PATH"' >> ~/.bash_profile
     echo 'export PATH="/usr/local/opt/icu4c/sbin:$PATH"' >> ~/.bash_profile

-    For compilers to find icu4c you may need to set: export LDFLAGS="-L/usr/local/opt/icu4c/lib"
-      export CPPFLAGS="-I/usr/local/opt/icu4c/include"
+    export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"

-    For pkg-config to find icu4c you may need to set: export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"

-Set `PATH` and `PKG_CONFIG_PATH` as the message says.

 Optionally you may install the Lua libraries listed in the [rockspec][] to your system (using either your system's package manage or [luarocks][] (`luarocks install sile-dev-1.rockspec`).
 By default all the required Lua libraries will bundled alongside the SILE the instalation.
 If you downloaded a source tarball these depenedncies are included, if you are using a git clone of the source repository the build system will require `luarocks` to fetch them during build.
 Note that *openssl-devel* will be required for one of the Lua modules to compile.
 If your system has all the required packages already you may add `--with-system-luarocks` to the `./configure` command to skip this step.